SwettSoquelHS/coat-of-arms-shanebaxter101/README.md

 * void draw()
 * At least two of your own custom functions

+Advanced features:
+* Animation!
+* Using other drawing API beyond 2D primitives.
+* Using advanced color effects like alpha for opacity effects (like ghosting).

 ## Steps to complete this assignment:
 You've already accepted this assignment on github.
 The next step is to clone the assignment to your laptop.